-- a company, its parent, its subsidiaries, its fellow subsidiaries, associated companies of any of the foregoing, and companies of which such companies are associated companies; - (2) a company with any directors (together with their close relatives, related trusts and companies controlled[#] by any of the directors, their close relatives or related trusts) of it or of its parent, subsidiaries or fellow subsidiaries; - (3) a company with any of its pension funds, provident funds and employee share schemes; - a fund manager (including an exempt fund manager) with any investment company, mutual fund, unit trust or other person, whose investments such fund manager manages on a discretionary basis, in respect of the relevant investment accounts; - (5) a financial or other professional adviser (including a stockbroker) with its client in respect of the shareholdings of the adviser and persons controlling[#], controlled by or under the same control as the adviser (except in the capacity of an exempt principal trader);
+- a company, its parent, its subsidiaries, its fellow subsidiaries, associated companies of any of the foregoing, and companies of which such companies are associated companies; - a company with any directors (together with their close relatives, related trusts and companies controlled# by any of the directors, their close relatives or related trusts) of it or of its parent; - (3) a company with any of its pension funds, provident funds and employee share schemes; - Note: Class (3) does not apply to an employee benefit trust.
+The Executive will apply Note 20 to Rule 26.1 to determine whether the directors and shareholders of a company are acting in concert with the trustees of an employee benefit trust of the same company. - a fund manager (including an exempt fund manager) with any investment company, mutual fund, unit trust or other person, whose investments such fund manager manages on a discretionary basis, in respect of the relevant investment accounts;

-- (6) directors of a company (together with their close relatives, related trusts and companies controlled[#] by such directors, their close relatives and related trusts) which is subject to an offer or where the directors have reason to believe a bona fide offer for their company may be imminent; - (7) partners; - (8) an individual (including any person who is accustomed to act in accordance with the instructions of the individual) with his close relatives, related trusts and companies controlled[#] by him, his close relatives or related trusts; and - (9) a person, other than an authorised institution within the meaning of the Banking Ordinance (Cap.
-155) lending money in the ordinary course of business, providing finance or financial assistance (directly or indirectly) to any person (or a person acting in concert with such a person) in connection with an acquisition of voting rights (including any direct or indirect refinancing of the funding of the acquisition).

-[#] See Note 1 at the end of the definitions.
-See Note 2 at the end of the definitions.
+- (5) a financial or other professional adviser (including a stockbroker)\ with its client in respect of the shareholdings of the adviser and persons controlling#, controlled by or under the same control as the adviser (except in the capacity of an exempt principal trader); - (6) directors of a company (together with their close relatives, related trusts and companies controlled# by such directors, their close relatives and related trusts) which is subject to an offer or where the directors have reason to believe a bona fide offer for their company may be imminent; - (7) partners; - (8) an individual (including any person who is accustomed to act in accordance with the instructions of the individual) with his close relatives, related trusts and companies controlled# by him, his close relatives or related trusts; and - (9) a person, other than an authorised institution within the meaning of the Banking Ordinance (Cap.
+155) lending money in the ordinary course of business, providing finance or financial assistance (directly or indirectly) to any person (or a person acting in concert with such a person) in connection with an acquisition of voting rights (including any direct or indirect refinancing of the funding of the acquisition). - # See Note 1 at the end of the definitions. \ See Note 2 at the end of the definitions.